corybrunson/ordr/cran-comments.md

 ```
 To my knowledge, this cannot be addressed by amending this package.

-### R CMD check results (R 4.1.3)
+### R CMD check results (R 4.2.1)

 There were no ERRORs or WARNINGs.
 There was one NOTE.

 The note read as follows:
 ```
-Package suggested but not available for checking: ‘mlpack’
+Packages suggested but not available for checking: 'mlpack', 'vegan'
 ```
-This was an intentional check on a machine without this package installed.
+This was an intentional check on a machine without these packages installed.

 ### Win-Builder